 Easy Traditional Jello Salad

-Even though the Orange Jello Salad is made with very simple ingredients, the recipe is perfect to add to your Christmas Menu or any special occasion.
-I’m not sure if my sister, Gayle, or her daughter still makes this salad, but since Jammie has a family of her own now, I thought she might enjoy seeing this family recipe handed down.
+Even though the Orange Jello Salad is made with very simple ingredients, the recipe is perfect to add to your holiday menu or any special occasion.
+It complements a wide range of other side dishes, salads, and main courses.

-The base for the Orange Jello Salad is a very typical fruit mixed with jello, recipe.
-But the topping and grated cheese sprinkled on top are what makes it extra special.
+The base for the Orange Jello Salad is a very typical fruit jello mixed with canned fruit, recipe.
+But the topping and grated cheese sprinkled on top are what makes it unique.
+Some may balk at the idea of cheese sprinkled on top, but the salty touch is actually very tasty!

 Old Fashioned Orange Jello Salad

-A cool, hydrating summer salad that may be served as a dessert or a side dish is Old Fashioned Orange Jello Salad.
+Old Fashioned Orange Jello Salad, a cool, hydrating summer salad, can be served as a dessert or a side dish.
 Simple ingredients are used in this time-honored orange fluff recipe, which comes together quickly.
-The summer is the ideal time to enjoy some of these traditional “salads,” which essentially allow you to consume dessert with your meal rather than after.
-The inclusion of small marshmallows, which expand while the salad sets up in the refrigerator, gives the orange jello cottage cheese salad a fluffy and light texture.
+Although they make frequent appearances on Holiday tables, the summer is also an ideal time to enjoy some of these traditional “salads,” which essentially allow you to eat dessert with your meal rather than after.
+The inclusion of small marshmallows, which expand while the salad sets up in the refrigerator, gives the orange jello salad a fluffy and light texture.

 What Makes Old Fashioned Orange Jello Salad Special?

 It is the ideal dessert to liven up your BBQ because it’s creamy, fluffy, and sweet.
 Everyone will enjoy it whether you serve it as a side dish or an after-dinner dessert.
 This easy-to-follow recipe for vintage Orange Jello Salad is excellent!
-Orange jello is flavored with citrus oranges, smashed pineapple, and a delicious Cool Whip and vanilla pudding icing.
+Orange jello is flavored with citrus oranges, smashed pineapple, and a delicious vanilla pudding icing.
 Orange jello, orange freshly squeezed juice, and citrus oranges all combine for the triple orange flavor.
 This dish gets even sweeter and more delicious when the tropical crushed pineapple pieces and juice are added.
-This dessert salad is rich without feeling heavy after a meal because of the zest of the juicy citrus oranges topped with sweet cream.
+This dessert salad is rich without feeling heavy because of the zest of the juicy citrus oranges topped with sweet cream.
+This traditional Orange Jello Salad is cool and refreshing on a hot summer day.

 Jello Salad Recipe Tips